VisComm Logo

 Short Position Papers

-We invite submission of position papers between 2 and 6 pages long, including references, with length matching content.
-Position papers are problem discussions or statements describing the author's relevant experience and ideas with regards to methods and methodologies for visualization research, and in particular the focus topic of the workshop.
-Position papers will be selected according to their importance and relevance for the workshop topics and how well they will fit the planned discussions.
+We invite submission of position papers between 2 and 6 pages long, including references.
+Position papers are problem discussions or statements describing the author's relevant experience and ideas regarding methods and methodologies for visualization research, particularly around the workshop theme.
+They will be selected for relevance, importance, and how well they support planned discussions.

 Visual Case Studies

-We invite practitioners to submit a one-page write-up together with a link to an online piece or a short video.
-The write-up should explain what you made, why you made it, outcome/responses (both expected and unexpected), etc. The goal is to show the work of journalists, designers, people working for governments or non-profits, etc., who use data to inform and communicate.
+We invite practitioners to submit a one-page write-up along with a link to an online piece or a short video.
+The write-up should explain what was made, why it was made, and its outcomes or responses—both expected and unexpected.
+Ideal for journalists, designers, public sector workers, and advocates.

 Late-Breaking Works in Progress

-Your paper, abstract or write-up should take the form of a PDF file, formatted in the VGTC conference style, which has both LaTeX and MS Word templates.
-However, please replace the statement about IEEE copyright and reprints with the following text: "This work is licensed under a Creative Commons Attribution 4.0 International License."
+All submissions must be in PDF format and follow the VGTC conference style, available in LaTeX and MS Word.
+Replace the IEEE copyright statement with: "This work is licensed under a Creative Commons Attribution 4.0 International License."

-All submissions should contain full author names and affiliations.
-If applicable, a short video (up to 5 min. in length) may also be submitted.
-Submissions will be juried by the organizers.
-At least one author of each accepted submission must register for the conference (even if only for the workshop).
-Registration information is available on the IEEE VIS website.
+Submissions must include full author names and affiliations.
+Optional short videos (max 5 minutes) are welcome.
+Submissions will be juried by the workshop organizers.
+At least one author per accepted submission must register for IEEE VIS 2025, even if only attending the workshop.

 All accepted submissions will be posted on the workshop website.

-We expect authors of accepted submissions to post their documents on the Open Science Framework's preprint archive, using the instructions we send.
-Authors are welcome to post an initial version of their submission earlier.
-Our OSF workshop papers are not considered archival by IEEE, and may be published elsewhere at a later date.
-However, we understand that authors from non-engineering disciplines may have different prior publication standards; please contact the chairs if you must publish your accepted submission differently.
+Authors of accepted submissions may choose whether to archive their work on IEEE Xplore or instead post it on the Open Science Framework's preprint archive, following the instructions we provide.
+OSF workshop papers are not considered archival by IEEE and may be published elsewhere at a later date.
+We welcome early posting of papers and understand that some authors—particularly those from non-engineering fields—may have different norms around prior publication.
+Please contact the chairs with any questions about publication preferences or requirements.

 Presenting authors can make use of a reduced workshop-only registration fee at IEEE VIS.
 Additionally, the IEEE VIS Inclusivity & Diversity Scholarship Committee provides complimentary conference registration based on need.